Ulmus glabra: Lumber

 Wych elm wood is prized by craftsmen for its colouring, its striking grain, its 'partridge-breast' or 'catspaw' markings, and when worked, its occasional iridescent greenish sheen or 'bloom'.
 The bosses on old trees produce the characteristic fissures and markings of 'burr elm' wood.
 Bosses fringed with shoots are burrs, whereas unfringed bosses are burls.

 Medicine

 In 18th century France, the inner bark of Ulmus glabra, orme pyramidale, had a brief reputation as a panacea;

 "it was taken as a powder, as an extract, as an elixir, even in baths.
 It was good for the nerves, the chest, the stomach — what can I say? — it was a true panacea."
 It was this so-called "pyramidal elm bark" about which Michel-Philippe Bouvart famously quipped "Take it, Madame... and hurry up while it [still] cures."
 It still appeared in a pharmacopeia of 1893.

 Notable trees

+Possibly the oldest wych elm in Europe grew at Beauly Priory in Inverness-shire, Scotland; the tree succumbed to Dutch elm disease in 2022 and collapsed the following year.
+The priory was founded circa 1230, the tree already in existence.